ChulanZhang/ChulanZhang/README.md

 <!-- **ChulanZhang/ChulanZhang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 <!-- Here are some ideas to get you started: -->

 - 😄 I am a fourth-year Ph.D. student and a Research Assistant in the [Innovatory for Cells and Neural Machines (ICAN)](https://schaterji.io/research/) lab and [Dependable Computing Systems Laboratory (DCSL)](https://engineering.purdue.edu/dcsl/) at Purdue University, advised by Professor [Somali Chaterji](https://schaterji.io/) and Professor [Saurabh Bagchi](https://bagchi.github.io/).
 My research interests include optimizing performance and energy consumption for edge systems.
 Recently, I worked on several research projects that target optimizing the performance and energy efficiency of two technologies: computer vision at the edge and Internet of Things (IoT) networks.
 I love to use my knowledge to solve real-world problems.
-Specifically, I enjoyed researching, developing, and deploying the cutting-edge intelligent systems around us.
+Specifically, I enjoy researching, developing, and deploying cutting-edge intelligent systems around us.
 I hope to optimize such systems' latency/accuracy/energy performance and lead to a sustainable environment.
-- 🔭 I’m looking for a internship position to develop and deploy adaptive and innovative Machine Learning systems in real-world applications.
+- 🔭 I’m looking for an internship position to develop and deploy adaptive and innovative Machine Learning systems in real-world applications.

 ![Visitor Count](https://profile-counter.glitch.me/ChulanZhang/count.svg)